montteiropedro/montteiropedro/README.md

 - 💞️ I’m looking to become a Full Stack Developer.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/montteiropedro/">LinkedIn</a> | <a href="mailto:c.montteiropedro@gmail.com">Email</a>

+- ✨ I'm really loving to learn Ruby.
+This language is such a gem...
+Okay, sorry for that.

 <!---
 montteiropedro/montteiropedro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.